-In this guide, we’ll discuss what to look for in a CMS built for modern commerce, from ease of use to integration and scalability.
+In this guide, we’ll discuss what to look for in a headless CMS built for modern commerce, from ease of use to integration and scalability.

 You’ll also get a downloadable comparison of five top headless platforms — Contentful, Sanity, Prismic, Payload, and ButterCMS — to help you choose the right fit for your needs.